google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 shadows (`$enable-shadows`) enabled by default.
 These can also be toggled in your project variables file by setting the variables to `false`.

-To can add colors to or modify Bootstrap's [color maps], use **`assets/scss/_variables_project_after_bs.scss`**.
+To add colors to or modify Bootstrap's [color maps], use **`assets/scss/_variables_project_after_bs.scss`**.
 For example:

 ```scss